 Tools > Runtime Object View (ROV) is a stop-mode debugging tool for use with TI-RTOS applications.
-For information, see the wiki page on ROV at http://processors.wiki.ti.com/index.php/Runtime Object View (ROV).
+For information, see the Runtime Object View (ROV) User's Guide in TI Resource Explorer.

 Tools > RTOS Analyzer provides several tools for examining the execution sequence of SYS/BIOS threads, CPU load analysis, logging of messages and errors, and task behavior.
 In order to use these commands, your application must have enabled the UIA module LoggingSetup.
 Once you enable the UIA package, SYS/BIOS thread execution and loads are instrumented by default.
 See System Analyzer User's Guide (SPRUH43) for information about using the RTOS Analyzer tools.